pyg3t/pyg3t/doc/glossary.rst

    :sorted:

    chunk
-      Chunk refer to the chunk of text in a .po file that corresponds to a :term:`message`.
-The whole file consist of such chunks separated by a blank line.
+      Chunk refers to the chunk of text in a .po file that corresponds to a :term:`message`.
+The whole file consists of such chunks separated by a blank line.
 See the entry for :term:`message` for an example of what a chunk looks like.

    fuzzy
-      Fuzzy if a flag that can be set programmatically when extracting strings for translation or manually by the translator.
+      Fuzzy is a flag that can be set programmatically when extracting strings for translation or manually by the translator.
 It is used to indicate that the translation may no longer be valid.
 Once the translator has reviewed (and possibly corrected) the string, the flag is removed.